-- Place the hemmed fabric on the bed of the machine so the edge of the bottom folded edge of the hem is facing the foot and the heads of the pins are facing away from the foot.
+- Place the hemmed fabric on the bed of the machine so the bottom folded edge of the hem is facing the foot and the heads of the pins are facing away from the foot.

 - Tuck the hem under the wrong side of the main fabric, leaving about a ¼” of the hem’s edge sticking out.
 The heads of the pins will now be pointing toward the foot.

 - Slide your fabric under the blind hem foot so the flange is resting against the folded edge of the main fabric.

 - Continue sewing along the entire hem, keeping the flange against the fold of the main fabric.

 - When complete, the bulk of the stitches will fall along the hem’s edge and every third stitch or so will catch in the main fabric.

-- Open the hem to straighten the seam, gently stretching the hemmed stitches so they lay flat, if necessary.
+- Open the hem to straighten the seam, gently stretching the hemmed stitches so they lay flat.
 Press well.

 NOTE: We used a contrasting thread for these instructions so you could see our work.
 You’ll want to choose a thread color that matches your fabric so the stitches on the front will barely be visible.
 Blind!